Percapio/Crypto-Challenge/problem3/README.md

 Here's the challenge: [Single-byte XOR cipher](https://cryptopals.com/sets/1/challenges/3)

-Once your done with that, go ahead and check out [example 1](../example1.js) and let me know how we can improve our secret message encryption functions.
+Once your done with that, go ahead and check out [example 1](../example1.js) and see if we were on the same page when building our One Time Pad functions.

 Good luck!